Skimp-Wrecked: How Cutting the Wrong Corners Can Sink A Company

-This type of training and support isn’t free.
-But avoiding inauthenticity ‘red flags’ is well worth the investment.
+There isn’t a fix to the authenticity paradox as much as there’s urgency to allocate sufficient resources to get the work done well.
+This isn't the place to pinch pennies…avoiding inauthenticity ‘red flags’ is well worth the investment.
 Once raised these flags are hard to lower.

 #2 Staying Close to Your Customer is Non-Negotiable

-#4 Market-Facing Experimentation isn’t a Treat for Special Occassions
+#4 Experimentation Isn’t for Special Occasions

-The half life of market facing models is shrinking fast.
-If you wait until signs of decay become obvious, you’ve waited too long.
-Good experimentation doesn’t start when something else fails.
+Experimentation can’t start when something else fails.
 It’s a discipline.
-A recurring part of your business strategy that deserves to be resourced on its own merit.
+A recurring strategy that deserves to be resourced on its own merit.

 # 5 Team Health Needs a Budget

-Investing in team health isn’t just a “people issue” — it’s a direct survival issue.
 The downsides of poor team health compound fast, especially in small teams where every person carries outsized leverage.

-Burnout destroys the one advantage smaller companies have: speed.
+Burnout destroys the one advantage small companies have: speed.
 I don't just mean moving faster or learning faster.
 When small teams are healthy they recover faster from mistakes and setbacks.
-This agility can be the difference between life and death for an early stage company.

 The Bottom Line for 2026

-More than anything, don't live in denial.
-Even if you really can’t invest into something important, don't sweep a harsh truth under the rug.
 Keep unmet needs top of mind.
-Allow yourself, and your team, to be transparent about the capacity gaps that are forming within your company…you'll never find what you're not looking for.
+Be transparent about the capacity gaps that are forming within your company…because you’ll never find what you're not looking for.

 ———